smash-transport/smash-vhlle-hybrid/README.md

 in this specific order.
 The final output files are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/Averaged_Spectra`.

 ## Configuring the collision setups
-Four different collision setups for the hybrid model are supported out of the box:
+Five different collision setups for the hybrid model are supported out of the box:
 * AuAu @ sqrt(s) = 7.7 GeV
 * AuAu @ sqrt(s) = 8.8 GeV
+* PbPb @ sqrt(s) = 17.3 GeV
 * AuAu @ sqrt(s) = 39.0 GeV
 * AuAu @ sqrt(s) = 200.0 GeV

-To run additional setups it is necessary to add the corresponding targets to the bottom of the `CMakeLists.txt` file and to provide the corresponding configuration files. <br>
+To run additional setups it is necessary to add the corresponding targets to the bottom of the `CMakeLists.txt` file. <br>
-The configuration files for each setup are located in `[...]/configs/(system)_(energy)GeV/`, where `(system)` and `(energy)` need to be replaced by the actual system and collision energy in the center-of-mass frame.
-Four different collision files are necessary to run the full hybrid model.
+The configuration files are located in `[...]/configs/`.
+Four different configuration files are necessary to run the full hybrid model.
 These are:
-1. `smash_initial_conditions.yaml` for the configuration of the initial setup of the collision. <br> Further information about the configuration of SMASH is available in the [SMASH User Guide](http://theory.gsi.de/~smash/userguide/current/).
+1. `smash_initial_conditions_AuAu.yaml` or `smash_initial_conditions_AuAu.yaml` for the configuration of the initial setup of the collision.
+There are two initial conditions files corresponding to collision systems of Au+Au and Pb+Pb, respectively.
+If additional collision systems are desired, it is necessary to add an appropriate configuration file to the `[...]/configs/` directory.
+For details and further information about the configuration of SMASH, consult the [SMASH User Guide](http://theory.gsi.de/~smash/userguide/current/).
 2. `vhlle_hydro` for the configuration of the hydrodynamic evolution. <br>
 Further information about the configuration of vHLLE is provided in the `README.txt` of vHLLE.
 3. `hadron_sampler` for the configuration of the sampler. <br>
 Further information about the configuration of the sampler is provided in the `README.md` of the `hadron-sampler`.
 4. `smash_afterburner.yaml` for the configuration of the SMASH afterburner evolution based on the sampled particle list.

 **Note:** In all configuration files, the paths to input files from the previous stages are adjusted automatically.
-Also cross-parameters that require consistency between the hydrodynamics evolution and the sampler, e.g. viscosities, are taken care of automatically.
+Also cross-parameters that require consistency between the hydrodynamics evolution and the sampler, e.g. viscosities and critical energy density, are taken care of automatically.